Skip to main content.

 Julia Bloch holds a BA in political philosophy from Carleton College, an MFA in poetry from Mills College, and a PhD in English from the University of Pennsylvania.
 For two years, she taught literature and teaching methods at the Bard Master of Arts in Teaching program in Delano, California.
 She now directs the Creative Writing Program at the University of Pennsylvania in Philadelphia, where she teaches literature and creative writing.
 A Pew Fellow in the Arts, she is the author of three books of poetry, Letters to Kelly Clarkson (a finalist for the Lambda Literary Award), Valley Fever, and The Sacramento of Desire, and has published essays and book reviews in Journal of Modern Literature, Tulsa Studies in Women’s Literature, Tripwire, and elsewhere.
 She is writing a critical book about lyric and the 20th-century long poem and is an editor at Jacket2.

-Maureen Burgess is the Assistant Head of School for Learning and Innovation at The Hewitt School, an independent girls school on the Upper East Side of Manhattan.
-She received her Ph.D. in English from The Ohio State University in 2000 before beginning a career in independent school education.
-A middle, upper, and post-secondary instructor and school leader for nearly thirty years, Maureen's current areas of focus are writing as thinking as a mode of mindfulness practice in the classroom, adolescent girls as writers and storytellers in the digital age, educational innovation and strategic planning, and coaching/self-renewal practices for faculty in K-16 schools.
+Maureen Burgess Chalfen is a writer and educator whose work reflects a thirty-plus year career in K-16 education.
+She received her Ph.D. in English from The Ohio State University in 2000 where she taught for eight years before beginning a career in independent school education.
+Maureen's current areas of focus are writing as thinking as a mode of mindfulness practice in the classroom, adolescent girls as writers and storytellers in the digital age, educational innovation and strategic planning, and coaching/self-renewal practices for faculty in K-16 schools.
 Maureen studies with the Nalanda Institute for Contemplative Science, where she has completed both a Certificate Program in Contemplative Psychotherapy and a Boundless Leadership program.
 She serves on the Board of Directors for the Children’s Environmental Literacy Foundation.

 Jeanne Cameron